Afonso Taira

-Afonso Miguel Castro Vilhena Taira (born 17 June 1992) is a Portuguese professional footballer who plays for Casa Pia A.C. as a defensive midfielder.
+Afonso Miguel Castro Vilhena Taira (born 17 June 1992) is a Portuguese professional footballer who plays for Saudi Arabian club Abha as a defensive midfielder.

 Club career

 Born in Cascais, Lisbon, Taira joined Sporting CP's youth system in 2006 (aged 14) from neighbouring G.D.
 Estoril Praia.
 He made his professional debut in 2011 with Córdoba CF in the Spanish Segunda División, signing a three-year contract but making only three competitive appearances during his only season in Andalusia.

 In 2012–13, Taira returned to his country after being loaned to Atlético Clube de Portugal of the Segunda Liga.
 The move was extended for the following campaign.

-Taira returned to former youth club Estoril on 8 June 2014, after agreeing to a four-year deal.
+Taira returned to his former youth club Estoril on 8 June 2014, after agreeing to a four-year deal.
 He played 13 Primeira Liga matches in his first year, in an eventual 12th-place finish.

-Taira scored his first Portuguese top-flight goal on 24 October 2015, in a 2–2 home draw against Rio Ave FC.
+Taira scored his only Portuguese top-flight goal on 24 October 2015, in a 2–2 home draw against Rio Ave FC.
 On 19 July 2017, he signed with Israeli Premier League team Hapoel Ironi Kiryat Shmona FC, and a year later Beitar Jerusalem F.C. in the same competition.

-After spending the 2019–20 season in the Romanian Liga I with FC Hermannstadt, Taira joined Belenenses SAD on a two-year contract.
+After spending the 2019–20 season in the Romanian Liga I with FC Hermannstadt, Taira joined top-tier B-SAD on a two-year contract.
+On 31 August 2021, he moved to Casa Pia A.C. one league below, totalling 28 games in his first season (24 in the league, one assist) to help to a return to the main division after 83 years away.

+In June 2023, Taira signed with Saudi First Division League club Al-Kholood Club.
+He remained in the country and league the following seasons, with Al Batin FC and Abha Club.